muellerberndt/legion/docs/user_guide.md

 ```
 "Show me 5 projects that have been updated in the last 30 days"
-"List all smart contract projects using Rust"
+"List all smart contract projects that use Rust and have been updated in the last 30 days"
 ```

-The chatbot will translate these requests into proper database queries and format the results nicely for you.

 ## Complex Tasks with Autobot